 In the Arts programs at Strathmore Primary School, students have the opportunity to create, make, explore and respond to Art works in a variety of ways.
 Students make links between the Arts and other subject areas.
 Our Arts programs have specific goals or targets and we approach teaching the arts in different ways, depending on the specific type of art form.
 Our programs incorporate Art, Music and Performing Arts.

-The Art program at Mitcham Primary School introduces students to a broad range of visual art forms.
+The Art program at Strathmore Primary School introduces students to a broad range of visual art forms.
 It is designed to develop creative thinking and expression, and to give students basic skills within the areas of painting, drawing, printmaking, ceramics, textiles and construction.
 Exposure to a wide range of artworks gives students the ability to respond appropriately to art in their world and provides a creative influence for their own work.
 Project themes also facilitate cultural, environmental, historical, social and emotional learning.
 Students are given the opportunity to participate in contests and community exhibitions.
 Achievement in Art is celebrated through display of student artwork around the school.